 Conclusion

-If you are an employer or self-employed and need help clarifying aspects of the law or preparing documents for a work permit or residence permit, contact PB Services for a free consultation.
+If you are an employer or a self-employed individual and need help understanding the law, preparing documents for a work permit, or getting a residence permit, contact PB Services for a free consultation.